-Health and safety A safe and sound workplace is a basic requirement for any employee and business, and ASSA ABLOY must offer just that.
-Injuries The objective is always to have zero accidents in the workplace.
-In 2016, the Group’s health and safety performance improved slightly.
-All units increased health and safety monitoring and implemented stricter safety routines.
-Altogether, the units developed their health and safety monitoring and reporting systems to increase the level of detail.
-The high number of acquisitions is a challenge for ASSA ABLOY’s safety performance as it can take time for a new unit to be fully integrated into the Group’s safety procedures and reporting.
-To enable this transition, and to ensure a robust and cohesive approach across the Group, a working group with representatives from the ASSA ABLOY divisions have launched a Group-wide Health and Management System.Implementation is planned for the beginning of 2017.
-Developments in 2016 Development of a Group-wide Health and Safety Management System, to be implemented in 2017 Implementing a set of standardized metrics, includingleading indicators to prevent injuries and help strengthen the Group's safety culture There was in general a good development of safetyperformanceduring the year A safe workplace Each employee is expected to contribute to a safe work- place and the individual responsibility is the foundation of ASSA ABLOY’s approach to health and safety.
+Health and safety ASSA ABLOY works toward an injury-free workplace in all its operations.
+A safety culture is nurtured to promote safe behavior, reduce workplace hazards and reduce risk taking.
+The objective is always to have zero accidents in the workplace.
+Injuries Progress 2017 A new Group-wide health and safety system was launched in 2017 for all units.
+A new health and safety policy manual was published.
+Progress on safety performance was demonstrated across the Group Health and Safety Management System The system includes indicators to identify hazards and follow up training to prevent injuries, and will ultimately helpt to improve the working environment and strengthen the Group's safety culture.
+It includes the following tools and processes: Safety communications Training - Employee health and safety awareness Safety metrics and reporting Hazard identification and risk assessment Incident investigation A safe workplace Each employee is expected to contribute to a safe work- place and the individual responsibility is the foundation of ASSA ABLOY’s approach to health and safety.
 Each manager has the responsibility to identify risks, take proactive actions and facilitate the right behavior.
 This includes: Facility reviews Monitoring the use of safety equipment Ensuring that employees have adequate training.
 The production units have their own health and safety committees, which include union representatives where applicable.
 The committees are responsible for: Reporting on health and safety performance Taking the lead on actions for improvement Following up so that adequate training takes place Operational risks ASSA ABLOY has identified that the Group’s health and safety risks are mainly related to: Cutting and crushing injuries Production-related noise Heavy lifting and traffic (these pose the biggest risks in service and maintenance) Risk management is part of the everyday health and safety work at all units.
 Learning from each other ASSA ABLOY wants to utilize the knowledge and expertise that exists within the Group.
 One way to achieve this is to systemically share best practices through councils for different functional areas.
-Also, semi-annual internal reporting is made available to the entire Group on the basis that transparency leads to improvement.